-In recent weeks, the fine, upstanding Christians over on Baptist Board have been discussing my past and whether I was ever a “real” Christian.
+Several years ago, the fine, upstanding Christians over on Baptist Board were discussing my past and whether I was ever a “real” Christian.
 If you have not taken the time to read their pontifications, please do so.
-And after doing so, please let me know who in the heaven they are talking about!
+And after doing so, please let me know who in the Heaven they are talking about!

 Having asked the man these preliminary questions, proceed at once to show him how to believe.
 I have found no passage in the Bible equal to John 7:17 in dealing with an honest skeptic:

 “If any man WILL DO HIS WILL, he shall know of the doctrine, whether it be of God, or whether I speak of myself.”

 It shows the way out of skepticism to faith, and has been used of God to the salvation of countless skeptics and infidels.
 You can say to the skeptic, “Now Jesus Christ makes a fair proposition.
 He does not ask you to believe without evidence, bet He asks you to do a thing that your own conscience approves, and promises that if you do it, you will come out of skepticism into knowledge.
 What Jesus asks in this verse, is that you will to do God’s will; that is, that you surrender your will to God.
 Will you do it?”